$15M Global Environment Facility project launched in E. Equatoria State

 “The GEF 7 project title is ‘Promoting sustainable approaches to ecosystem conservation in the Imatong landscape of South Sudan.’
 The overall cost is USD 3.5 Million as a grant to be implemented for 4 years,” she explained.
 “There is an in-kind contribution from the Government of South Sudan and its partners in terms of staff, time contribution, infrastructures supporting the program, and the project was calculated at USD 15 Million based on GEF requirements.”

-Minister Napwon added: “At this juncture, I would like to declare that the GEF 7 Imotong Landscape Project is officially launched.”
+Minister Napwon added: “At this juncture, I want to declare that the GEF 7 Imotong Landscape Project is officially launched.”

 For his part, David Batali Oliver, the GEF operational focal point in Eastern Equatoria, urged citizens to protect the available species and habitat and plant more trees in their households to fight climate change.